MichaelR432/more-work-now-less-work-later/README.md

   ## Usage

-  Answer each question in the terminal untill a ReadME is generat
+  Answer each question in the terminal untill a ReadME is generated.

   ## Contributions & Guidelines